OpenPrinting/ipp-usb/ipp-usb.8.md

    * `init-reset = none | soft | hard`<br>
      How to reset device during initialization.
 Default is `none`

+   * `init-delay = NNN`<br>
+     Delay, in milliseconds, between device is opened and, optionally, reset, and the first request is sent to device

+   * `request-delay` = NNN<br>
+     Delay, in milliseconds, between subsequent requests

 If you found out about your device that it needs a quirk to work properly or it does not work with `ipp-usb` at all, although it provides IPP-over-USB interface, please report the issue at https://github.com/OpenPrinting/ipp-usb.